Trivago hit with 18 Commerce Commission complaints

 But hotels were instead found to have been ranked based on commission.

-"Trivago's hotel room rate rankings were based primarily on which online hotel booking sites were willing to pay Trivago the most," ACCC chairman Rod Sims said.
+"Trivago's hotel room rate rankings were based primarily on which online hotel booking sites were willing to pay Trivago the most," the Australian Competition and Consumer Commission chairman Rod Sims said.

 The Commerce Commission has since confirmed to the Herald that the consumer watchdog had received 18 complaints about Trivago over a five-year period, starting from January 2015.